99 GAL Friends of Yamhill County

 Studio Arts Group: Let’s Project!

 The Studio Arts Group at Friendsview offers two organized art classes to its residents each month.
-This modest grant allowed for the purchase of a digital projector so that instructions and techniques can be displayed to all participants.
+Our modest grant allowed for the purchase of a digital projector so that instructions and techniques can be displayed to all participants.

 Gallery Players of Oregon